timwford/model-generate/README.md

 ```

 model-generate will look for Pydantic models in a `schemas/schemas.py`.
-Any Pydantic models in that directory will be loaded and converted to...
+Any Pydantic models in that file will be loaded and converted.

 #### Generate Kotlin Data Classes...